A Century and a Half of Tradition watchmaker in the service of the Navy.

 1980 – 2000

-Auricoste equipped the Argentine pilots with the Type 20 model during the Falklands war.
+Auricoste equips Argentinian pilots with the Type 20 model during the Falklands War.

 1982